Community Detoxification Information

-What is community detox?
+What is community detoxification?

 Who is it for?

-It is for people who are taking prescribed or illicitly sourced benzodiazepines or people who are prescribed methadone and want support to reduce/cease their use of these substances, but can’t or don’t want to go into a residential detox.
+It is for people who are taking prescribed or illicitly sourced benzodiazepines or people who are prescribed methadone and want support to reduce/cease their use of these substances, but can’t or don’t want to go into a residential detoxification service.
 It’s also for people who want to go into residential treatment and need to reduce down their use to meet entry criteria.

 What is a key worker?

-A key worker works with people who would benefit from support in managing life issues, including changes to substance use (prescription drugs, illegal drugs and alcohol).
+A key worker works with people who would benefit from support in managing life issues, including changes to substance use (prescription drugs, illegal drugs, and alcohol).
 They can be employed in specialist projects or in mainstream health services.

-What is involved in a Community Detox?
+What is involved in community detoxification?

 - Regular meetings with the doctor, to ensure the detox is suitable and working.